 How much does a Gulfstream Business Jet cost?

-The smallest Gulfstream Jet G280 is available used from around 12 million US dollars.
+The smallest Gulfstream Jet G280 is available second-hand from around 12 million US dollars.
 New, the super-midsize jet costs around 25 million US dollars.
-The Gulfstream flagship, the G700, on the other hand, costs a whopping 75 million US dollars new, making it the world's most expensive private jet - as of 2021.
-The largest jet of the competitor Bombardier, the Global 7500, with a price of 73 million US dollars, is, however, priced in similar spheres.
+Gulfstream's flagship, the G700, on the other hand, costs a hefty 75 million US dollars new, making it the world's most expensive private jet - as of 2021.
+The largest jet from competitor Bombardier, the Global 7500, is priced at a similar level, at $73 million.

 How many business jets does Gulfstream Aerospace build per year?

 All aircraft families are manufactured at Gulfstream's headquarters in Savannah, Georgia.
-The installation of the cabin interior, the painting of the aircraft and the installation of the avionics are also carried out at the US sites in Appleton (Wisconsin), Brunswick (Georgia), Dallas (Texas) and Long Beach (California).
+The installation of the cabin interior, the painting of the aircraft, and the installation of the avionics also take place at the US sites in Appleton (Wisconsin), Brunswick (Georgia), Dallas (Texas), and Long Beach (California).

 What engines are used in Gulfstream aircraft?

-Gulfstream uses Honywell, Pratt & Whitney and Rolls-Royce engines in its fleet.
+Gulfstream uses engines from Honywell, Pratt & Whitney and Rolls-Royce in its fleet.